kadeesterline/hard-park-back-end/README.md

 Instructions for starting the react frontend can be found in that repo's README.

 # About
-This API is very simple utilizing Sinatra and just 3 models for the time being.
+This API is very simple utilizing Sinatra and just 3 models.
 There are 6 different endpoints that can be found in the application_controller.rb file.
+This API was built as the backend of a react app for the third phase of my time at Flatiron.
+The app is meant to be a social media of sorts with a focus on cars.
+For the full experience I would recommend using both, however, using a tool like post man you can query the API and see the responses.

 ## Contributors